getkirby/kirby/.github/CONTRIBUTING.md

 ### Documentation

 In-code documentation and comments help us understand each other's code - or our own code after some months.
 Especially when matters get more complicated, we try to add a lot of comments to explain what the code does or why we implemented it like this.
+Even better than good comments is good code that is easy to understand.

 #### Backend (PHP)